With domestic fuel bills rising, finding energy-efficient ways to heat your home is a priority.

 My house isn’t on the gas network, instead I have an oil tank, is this the most economical option?

-Oil, or more specifically oil fired central heating, is generally a little more expensive than gas for heating, but it’s the cheapest option in rural areas where there is no gas supply.
+There are close to 1.5 million homes which rely on domestic heating oil.
+When it comes to heating oil prices, oil fired central heating is generally a little more expensive than gas for heating, but is often the cheapest option in rural areas where there is no gas supply.

-Oil is used mainly in boilers, but sometimes fires and cookers are fuelled by it.
-An oil-fired boiler will typically be more expensive than an equivalent gas one so oil fired central heating remains relatively rare.
+Oil is used mainly in boilers, but sometimes fires and cookers use it as fuel.
+An oil-fired boiler will typically be more expensive than an equivalent gas one, so oil fired central heating remains relatively rare.

 I’m moving to a house that has oil central heating rather than gas, will I still have a constant supply of fuel to heat my home?